 Contributed by Collette of Roamaroo

 While Spiaggia Del Principe may be known as the Prince’s Beach (because it was Prince Karim Aga Khan’s favorite beach), it’s truly a beach fit for a queen.
-Located on the Costa Smeralda, or Emerald Coast of Sardinia, this pristine beach boasts crystal clear Caribbean colored water and unspoiled white sand beaches, making it one of the top beaches in all of the Mediterranean.
+Located on the Costa Smeralda, or Emerald Coast of Sardinia, this pristine beach boasts crystal clear Caribbean-colored water and unspoiled white sand beaches, making it one of the top beaches in all of the Mediterranean.
 The jagged rocks that envelop the outer edges of the beach create a dramatic horseshoe shape to this impeccable beach.
-Sardinia is known for its incredible beaches, but the natural beauty of Spiaggia Del Principe makes it stand out as the best beach in the Mediterranean amongst steep competition.
+Sardinia is known for its incredible beaches, but the natural beauty of Spiaggia Del Principe makes it stand out as the best beach in the Mediterranean amongst the steep competition.

 Contributed by Corinne of ReflectionsEnroute